Dailymotion-Pro-Services/dm-video-tiles-doc/README.md

 ```
 > Sample example : [Anchor Embed - Popup expand](https://staging.dmvs-apac.com/dm-video-tiles/lab/anchor_expand_popup.html)

-**Anchor with expanded inline :** When Anchor is cliked the expanded video tiles will open inline and it will grow vertically based on the content of the video tiles.
+**Anchor with expanded inline :** When Anchor is clicked, the expanded video tiles will open inline and it will grow vertically based on the content of the video tiles.
 Sample Code:
 ```html
 <div class="dm-video-tiles"